 The Merit-based Incentive Payment System (MIPS) is a reimbursement program that rewards high-value and high-quality healthcare performance with pay increases and monetary incentives.
 Designed to drive improvement in care processes and health outcomes, MIPS’ core goal is to support a healthier population.

-Eligibility status is specific to each practice that you are associated with and is based on these factors:
+Eligibility status is specific to each practice that you are associated with and is based on the following factors:

-- Clinician type – you must be a MIPS eligible clinician type on Medicare Part B claims.
+- Clinician type – You must be an MIPS-eligible clinician type on Medicare Part B claims.

-- Enrolment date – you must have enrolled as a Medicare provider before 2021.
+- Enrolment date – You must have enrolled as a Medicare provider before 2023.

 - See more than 200 Part B patients